StonlyHQ/StonlySdk/README.md

 import StonlySdk
 ```

-To present popup in its simplest form you only need to add:
+To present popup in it's simplest form you only need to add:

 ```
 extension MyViewController: Guidable { }